 "The bat that caused BBCOR Certification."

-In 2010, when LSU stopped producing the long ball catcher Micah Gibbs opined the homerun decline was because of a new rule change to college bats.
-He was right; that's when BBCOR Certifcation happened.
-In the summer of 2009, The NCAA placed a ban on composite bats, because the composite bats were already broken in, had more pop, and created a trampoline effect when the ball came off the bat.
+In 2010, when LSU stopped producing the long ball, catcher Micah Gibbs opined the homerun decline was because of a new rule change to college bats.
+He was right; that's when BBCOR certification happened.
+In the summer of 2009, The NCAA banned composite bats because the composite bats were already broken in, had more pop, and created a trampoline effect when the ball came off the bat.